-A8 Class 21 Thursday Nov.
-29 Individual This assignment has three components: First, write a two-page double-spaced narrative to each of the other members of your Learning Team on their strengths and areas for improvement based on performance in contributing to course goals, drawing on group work as well as class simulations, role-plays, and other interactions.
+A3 Class 7 Tuesday Sept.
+24 Learning Team Use the concepts from Leading Teams (Chapters 2 and 3) to analyze one of your group members' MGMT 100 teams.
+Identify where they have fallen short with regard to embodying the qualities of a real team and having a compelling direction.
+Finally, indicate how you can begin to address these shortcomings.
+Please limit your analysis to 750 words.
+5 A4 Class 9 Tuesday Oct.
+1 Individual This assignment has three components: First, write a two-page double-spaced narrative to each of the other members of your Learning Team on their strengths and areas for improvement based on performance in contributing to course goals, drawing on group work as well as class simulations, role-plays, and other interactions.
 Address what he or she has asked for feedback on (in A1) as well as other areas you think are important.
-Pay attention to changes that have been made since the last feedback session (A4).
-Have they followed their action plan?
-If not, why not?
-If so, how?
 Follow the guidelines for effective feedback given in the readings and provide a balance of both strengths and opportunities for improvement.
 Post each note in the recipient's personal folder on Canvas.
 Do not post in the Learning Team folder.
-Second, write a detailed outline of the feedback you anticipate you will receive from your learning teammates and bring this to class on December 1 st .
+Second, write a detailed outline of the feedback you anticipate you will receive from your learning teammates and bring this to class on October 1 st .
 Third, answer this question for each of your Learning Team members: Has [insert each Learning Team member's name here] demonstrated basic teamwork proficiency worthy of a MGMT 100 TA?
 There are three acceptable answers: "no," "too early to tell," and "yes."
-The third part of your A4 should look like this: LT member 1 name - yes LT member 2 name - too early to tell Please email your response to Marissa and provide any further comments as you wish.
-In order to pass MGMT 240, at least one of your teammates must give you a "yes."
-0 А9 Class 23 Thursday Dec.
-6 Individual Describe what you have learned this semester about groups and your skills in contributing to their success.
-Draw on course concepts and your experiences throughout the last few months in MGMT 100 and MGMT 240.
-Consider revisiting the feedback your team has given you and identifying your progress toward these ends.
-Include a paragraph at the conclusion indicating ideas for building on strengths and dealing with areas for improvement in the design and implementation of MGMT 240.
-Bring a copy to the last class for reference.
-Limit your essay to 1,250 words.
-5
+The third part of your A4 should look like this: LT member 1 name - yes LT member 2 name - too early to tell Please email your response to Kelsey and provide any further comments as you wish.
+In order to pass MGMT 240, at least one of your teammates must give you a "yes" in response to this question in A8, later this semester.
+0 A5 Class 12 Thursday Oct.
+17 Individual Hackman notes that norms can be imported to a team by individual members based on their prior experiences.
+Regional and national cultures are sources for norms that individuals can bring to their teams.
+How do members' cultural backgrounds influence the evolution of norms in a team?
+When writing this essay, you may consider the two following questions: How have cultural norms influenced the way that you have behaved in a team setting in the past?
+You can discuss work outside of MGMT 100 and MGMT 240.
+How have cultural norms influenced the interactions you have observed with your MGMT 100 students?
+As a facilitator, when should you intervene, and if so, how would you go about doing so?
+5 A7.1 Class 13 Tuesday Oct.
+22 Learning Team Present a brief overview of your A7 project and its implementation.
+Come to class with questions or areas of concern you can share with the class after the overview.
+The presentation and class feedback should not exceed eight (8) minutes.
+0